f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

           :height: 2.22917in

        j.
-At this point you will see that Persistence Records statistics display has been disabled in version 12.1.
+At this point you will see that Persistence Records statistics display has been disabled by default.
 A TMSH database command is required to activate it.

           i.
-SSH to you BIG-IP.
+SSH to bigip01 or open a WebShelll session from the Access dropdown menu.

           ii.
 At the prompt enter: **tmsh**

           iii.
 At the TMSH prompt enter the command in the **Persistence Value** GUI.

-            .. admonition:: TMSH

                modify sys db ui.statistics.modulestatistics.localtraffic.persistencerecords value true